 The reasons for releasing equity really depends on the individual.
 This is why the reasons for remortgaging can be so varied.

 Learn more: How to remortgage to release equity.

 Changing the term of your current mortgage

 There are situations where remortgaging may not be a good idea.
 You may already be on a great rate, or the buy to let property may be in negative equity.
-In such situations, it’s even impossible to remortgage!
+In such situations, it could even be impossible to remortgage.

-Which buy to let remortgage should you choose?
+Which buy to let deals should you choose?

 Landlords and residential borrowers are typically quick to select mortgages with the lowest rates.
 Remember, a low mortgage rate is only part of the mortgage.
 There could be other fees and terms attached to the mortgage making it expensive over the entire term.
 A mortgage with a slightly higher rate, but no fees could be a cheaper option overall.